galasa-dev/cli/docs/generated/galasactl_properties_delete.md

 ### Options

 ```
-  -h, --help          Displays the options for the properties delete command.
+  -h, --help          help for delete
   -n, --name string   A mandatory field indicating the name of a property in the namespace.
 ```